raster/mfo-static-website/_exhibits/uncle-bos-jerky.md

 ---
-name: "Uncle Bo's Jerky"
+title: "Uncle Bo's Jerky"
 slug: uncle-bos-jerky
 id: 36224
 status: 1
 url: http://www.unclebosjerky.com
-excerpt: "In 2017, we completed a successful KickStarter campaign to help Uncle Bo get USDA approved.
+description: "In 2017, we completed a successful KickStarter campaign to help Uncle Bo get USDA approved.
 Last year we passed out samples but didn't have enough product to sell.
 This year we we will be debuting 4 new flavors, and will have plenty of all 8 flavors for sale!"
-description: "Those who remember us from previous years know that getting Uncle Bo's Jerky LLC up and running has been a long time coming!
+description-long: "Those who remember us from previous years know that getting Uncle Bo's Jerky LLC up and running has been a long time coming!
 We are at a pivotal point in the process; gearing up for bulk production and national sales!
 We have spent this past year working with a couple different co-packers to make sure my jerky recipe comes out perfect in bulk production and meets USDA approval.

 Come visit our booth to...
 1- try a sample of 8 different Uncle Bo's flavors